magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 Fastly and {{site.data.var.<ece>}} support creating custom Varnish Configuration Language (VCL) snippets.
 For best results, we recommend creating edge dictionaries and edge ACLs for your VCL snippets.
 You're free to customize your Fastly VCL snippets any way you like to complete custom code.
 The following examples and instructions walk through creating edge dictionaries, edge ACLs, and VCL snippets.

-THis information includes a walk-through creating snippets with [cURL commands](#vcl-curl) or running a modified [bash script](#bash-script) with `.vcl` files.
+This information includes a walk-through creating snippets with [cURL commands](#vcl-curl) or running a modified [bash script](#bash-script) with `.vcl` files.
 Don't worry, we walk you through the process with examples.
+Also, you can open a terminal to complete these commands.
+You do not need to SSH into a specific environment.

 You need the following information to create VCL snippets: